Prisoner's dilemma: In fiction

 Hannu Rajaniemi set the opening scene of his The Quantum Thief trilogy in a "dilemma prison".
 The main theme of the series has been described as the "inadequacy of a binary universe" and the ultimate antagonist is a character called the All-Defector.
-Rajaniemi is a Cambridge-trained mathematician and holds a Ph.D. in mathematical physics – the interchangeability of matter and information is a major feature of the books, which take place in a "post-singularity" future.
 The first book in the series was published in 2010, with the two sequels, The Fractal Prince and The Causal Angel, published in 2012 and 2014, respectively.

-A game modeled after the (iterated) prisoner's dilemma is a central focus of the 2012 video game Zero Escape: Virtue's Last Reward and a minor part in its 2016 sequel Zero Escape: Zero Time Dilemma.
+A game modeled after the iterated prisoner's dilemma is a central focus of the 2012 video game Zero Escape: Virtue's Last Reward and a minor part in its 2016 sequel Zero Escape: Zero Time Dilemma.

 In The Mysterious Benedict Society and the Prisoner's Dilemma by Trenton Lee Stewart, the main characters start by playing a version of the game and escaping from the "prison" altogether.
-Later they become actual prisoners and escape once again.
+Later, they become actual prisoners and escape once again.

 In The Adventure Zone: Balance during The Suffering Game subarc, the player characters are twice presented with the prisoner's dilemma during their time in two liches' domain, once cooperating and once defecting.

-In the 8th novel from the author James S. A. Corey Tiamat's Wrath, Winston Duarte explains the prisoner's dilemma to his 14-year-old daughter, Teresa, to train her in strategic thinking.
+In chapter 4 of the eighth novel from the author James S. A. Corey, Tiamat's Wrath, Colonel Jason Ilich explains the prisoner's dilemma to Winston Duarte's 14-year-old daughter, Teresa, to train her in strategic thinking.

-An extreme version of the prisoner's dilemma is featured in the 2008 film The Dark Knight in which the Joker rigs two ferries, one containing prisoners and the other containing civilians, arming both groups with the means to detonate the bomb on each other's ferries.
-Ultimately, the two sides decide not to act.
+The 2008 film The Dark Knight includes a scene loosely based on the problem in which the Joker rigs two ferries, one containing prisoners and the other containing civilians, arming both groups with the means to detonate the bomb on each other's ferries, threatening to detonate them both if they hesitate.

+In moral philosophy

+The prisoner's dilemma is commonly used as a thinking tool in moral philosophy as an illustration of the potential tension between the benefit of the individual and the benefit of the community.

+Both the one-shot and the iterated prisoner's dilemma have applications in moral philosophy.
+Indeed, many of the moral situations, such as genocide, are not easily repeated more than once.
+Moreover, in many situations, the previous rounds' outcomes are unknown to the players, since they are not necessarily the same (e.g. interaction with a panhandler on the street).

+The philosopher David Gauthier uses the prisoner's dilemma to show how morality and rationality can conflict.

+Some game theorists have criticized the use of the prisoner's dilemma as a thinking tool in moral philosophy.
+Kenneth Binmore argued that the prisoner's dilemma does not accurately describe the game played by humanity, which he argues is closer to a coordination game.
+Brian Skyrms shares this perspective.
+Other game theorists see the prisoner's dilemma as arising out of uncertainty over possible non-dilemma games perceived by the players.

+Steven Kuhn suggests that these views may be reconciled by considering that moral behavior can modify the payoff matrix of a game, transforming it from a prisoner's dilemma into other games.